Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Business logic vulnerabilities.md

     productId=2&redir=PRODUCT&quantity=1

- Change The product header like quantity=-1
+ Change The product header like quantity=1 so change quantity=-2

-    productId=2&redir=PRODUCT&quantity=-1
+    productId=2&redir=PRODUCT&quantity=-2

+ Your product price 100$ so buy know the product price 200$ but this is vulnerable so your product price 100$